fortitudo-tech/fortitudo.tech/docs/source/documentation.rst

-In addition to the above, a simulated time series of an equity index, an associated implied volatility surface, a risk-free zero-coupon curve, and a creadit spread curve is included.
+In addition to the above, a simulated time series of an equity index, an associated implied volatility surface, a risk-free zero-coupon curve, and a credit spread curve is included.
 You can use this time series data to, e.g., validate your risk modeling approach.
 See the example that uses the time series data for more information.